Taylor Swift, Josh Gad Send Love After Jimmy Fallon Breaks Down On 'Tonight Show'

 A number of other famous faces sent messages of support via social media after seeing Jimmy cry and become emotional while discussing his mom.

-“We love you too @jimmyfallon – our hearts are with you,” tweeted actor Josh Gad alongside a video of Fallon’s emotional opening monologue after he returned following a week away from the NBC late night show in order to mourn.
+“We love you too @jimmyfallon – our hearts are with you,” tweeted actor Josh Gad alongside a video of Fallon’s emotional opening monologue after he returned following a week away from the NBC show in order to mourn.

-Carson Daly, who lost his mother Pattie earlier this year, took to Instagram to share a sweet photo of his and Jimmy’s moms smiling together shortly after Fallon broke down on the late night show.
+Carson Daly, who lost his mother, Pattie, earlier this year, took to Instagram to share a sweet photo of his and Jimmy’s moms smiling together shortly after Fallon broke down on the late-night show.

 “They had a blast together.
 I know they’re above proud, laughing & [shining] light on their boys,” he captioned the photo, urging Jimmy to “hang tough pal.”